Koi Fish Tattoo Ideas

 The art of tebori tattooing dates back to Japan’s Edo era (1603-1868), and it is still practiced today.

-Tebori means ‘hand carving’ and the term derives from Japanese technique of woodblock carving.
+Tebori means ‘hand carving’ and the term derives from the Japanese technique of woodblock carving.

 This method of tattooing takes far longer than using a tattoo machine, but the colors come out brighter and the healing process is faster.